adamhsparks/AWD_ShB_Interaction/Analysis.md

-Analysis
+Analysis with nested effects
 ================

 Notes on this analysis before starting
 --------------------------------------

-These analyses DO NOT nest the main plot effect as a random effect with the replicate.
+These analyses nest the main plot effect as a random effect with the replicate.

 #### How to interpret these analyses